your family update

 Donor

 When we met Naleema, her eyes told a story of quiet strength mixed with deep worry.
-At just 24 years old, she is a mother of five children, carrying a heavy burden far beyond her years.
+At just 24 years old, she is the mother of five young children, carrying a burden far beyond her years.
+She worked through every pregnancy, doing whatever work she could find to put food on the table for her family.
+But when her husband left, the full responsibility of providing for her children fell entirely on her shoulders, leaving her to face life’s struggles alone.

-The costs of raising five children are high, and Naleema struggles to send all of them to school.
-Some of her children go without, simply because she cannot afford the fees or supplies.
-Her youngest child is just two years old, and sometimes there is only enough food to feed her once a day.
+The cost of raising five children is overwhelming, and Naleema struggles daily just to meet their basic needs.
+Sending all of them to school has become nearly impossible.
+Some of her children miss classes or stay at home simply because she cannot afford school fees, uniforms, or supplies.
+Her youngest child is only six months old, and there are days when there is barely enough food in the house—sometimes only a single meal to share among them.

 We’ve captured their voice so you can hear their story.